 Create virtual hard disk from existing Windows 10 installation

 Step 1: The first step is to download the latest version of Disk2VHD.
 Visit this page of Microsoft TechNet to download the zip file of Disk2VHD.

 Extract the zip file to get Disk2VHD executable.
 Double-click on the Disk2VHD executable to see the license agreement and then except the same to start using the program.

-As you can see, with default settings, Disk2VHD uses VHDX format to save the virtual hard disk.
-However, you can save the virtual disk in VHD format by unchecking Use VHDX option.
+As you can see, with default settings, Disk2VHD uses the VHDX format to save the virtual hard disk.
+However, you can save the virtual disk in VHD format by unchecking the Use VHDX option.
 For those who are not aware, VHDX is Microsoft’s new virtual disk format and has many advantages over the legacy VHD.

-Step 3: Finally, hit the Create button to begin snapshotting selected drive.
-Depending on the size of the selected drive(s) and your PC’s hardware, the time required to complete the job will vary from few minutes to hours.
+Step 3: Finally, hit the Create button to begin snapshotting the selected drive.
+Depending on the size of the selected drive(s) and your PC’s hardware, the time required to complete the job will vary from a few minutes to hours.